St. Claret College: Growth of SCC

-SCCB began with 50 students and 3 full-time faculty in 2005.
+SCC began with 50 students and three full-time faculty in 2005.
 It has grown to 2,200 students and 105 full-time faculty and staff.
-In 2022, SCC has been accredited A+ grade by NAAC with a CGPA of 3.31 on 4.
-St. Claret Institute of Management (SCIM) was established in 2011.
-SCIM, affiliated to Bangalore University and approved by AICTE, offers Masters in Business Administration (MBA).
-St. Claret Evening College, affiliated to Bangalore University which was established in 2019 offers a B.Com (Bachelor of Commerce) to help students work during the day and study in the evening.
-The college has a four-story building facility, an 800 capacity auditorium, state-of-the-art seminar and conference halls, a library with 25,000 books and online resources, round the clock wi-fi facility, canteen, cafeteria; training in out-door sports such as football, cricket, basketball, volleyball, kho-kho, kabaddi and coaching in athletics.
-Two hostels for girls are managed by religious Sisters.
-The College management takes care of hostel for boys.
+In 2022, SCC was accredited A+ grade by NAAC with a CGPA of 3.31 on 4.
+The college has a four-story building facility, an 800 capacity auditorium, state-of-the-art seminar and conference halls, a library with 35,000 books and online resources, round the clock wi-fi facility, canteen, and cafeteria.
+It offers training in outdoor sports such as football, cricket, basketball, volleyball, kho-kho, kabaddi and coaching in athletics.
+Two hostels for girls are managed by religious sisters.
+The college management takes care of hostel for boys.
 SCC has a National Cadet Corps (NCC) unit that grooms the youth into disciplined and patriotic citizens.
 The National Service Scheme (NSS) unit of SCC provides hands-on experience to the student in delivering community service.

 Diploma and certification programmes

 St. Claret College provides several add on and diploma programs for the skill development of the student community.
 These are aimed at developing the efficiency and competitiveness of the students.
-Forty-eight certification and diploma programs are offered by SCC currently.
+48 certification and diploma programs are currently offered by SCC.

 Linkages and collaborations

-SCC has been selected by MHRD’s Innovation Cell (MIC) to formally constitute an Innovation Council in the college for the promotion of innovation among its students through various activities.
+SCC has been selected by MHRD's Innovation Cell (MIC) to formally constitute an Innovation Council in the college for the promotion of innovation among its students through various activities.
 The college has entered into linkages and collaborations with several governmental and non-governmental organizations, colleges, universities and industries for academic exchange, sharing of expertise and organization of seminars, conferences and workshops.
 The following is a list of leading organizations with whom SCC has entered into collaborative agreements: